 Understanding Thrift Savings Plan Investment Options

-Note: Military members have a special situation that does not often apply to federal workers.
-Military members can make tax free TSP contributions with money earned while deployed to tax free zones and the funds can be tax free in retirement age.
 The earnings from the tax-exempt funds will be taxable, but the principle will not be taxable.
-Members also have the option of depositing any % of special or bonus pay, such as Hazardous Duty Pay, or Imminent Danger Pay.
-To determine if you have any tax-exempt funds in your TSP account, look under the balance and there will be a line that states: “Your tax-exempt balance.”
+Members can also deposit any % of special or bonus pay, such as Hazardous Duty Pay or Imminent Danger Pay.
+To determine if you have any tax-exempt funds in your TSP account, look under the balance, and there will be a line that states: “Your tax-exempt balance.”

 Which Investment Plan is Better?

-Investing in an IRA: With IRAs, all responsibility lies completely with the individual.
-The individual must decide where to open an IRA, how much to invest, etc. There is a lot of flexibility as far as where to invest: funds, stocks, bonds, ETFs, etc. Investing can also be done via automatic deposit so it is easy to set up and manage.
+Investing can also be done via automatic deposit, making it easy to set up and manage.
 The downside is that all the responsibility lies with the individual to find investments that meet his/her needs which can be overwhelming for some people.

-Investing with the TSP: The TSP has a limited assortment of funds to choose from: 5 main funds that track major market indexes and 5 Lifecycle Funds which automatically allocate funds in different proportions based on your retirement date.
 As far as options, there are not many.
 But it is easy to manage, and the fees are very low.
 The downside is a lack of flexibility for those who desire it.
-Read more about the benefits of investing in the TSP, and the disadvantages of investing in the TSP.
+Read more about the benefits of investing in the TSP and the disadvantages of investing in the TSP.

 Where Should You Invest – TSP or IRA?